nculwell/MathStudy/Sciences.md

 ## Physics

+### Introductions

 - [OpenStax. *College Physics*](https://openstax.org/details/college-physics)
 - [OpenStax. *University Physics*](https://openstax.org/details/university-physics)
-- Wolfson and Pasachoff. *Physics for Scientists and Engineers, 3e* (for use with Shankar's online course)
+- Wolfson and Pasachoff. *Physics for Scientists and Engineers, 3e* (the text used with Shankar's online course)
 - Shankar. *Fundamentals of Physics: Mechanics, Relativity, and Thermodynamics*
 - Shankar. *Fundamentals of Physics II: Electromagnetism, Optics, and Quantum Mechanics*

-- Shankar. *Principles of Quantum Mechanics, 2nd Edition*
-- Griffiths. *Introduction to Quantum Mechanics*
+### Misc

+- Landau and Lifshitz. *Course of Theoretical Physics* series
+- Feynman. *The Feynman Lectures on Physics*
+- Joos and Freeman. *Theoretical Physics*

+### Mechanics

 - Den Hartog. *Mechanics*
 - Kleppner and Kolenkow. *An Introduction to Mechanics*

-- Joos and Freeman. *Theoretical Physics*
+### Thermodynamics

+- Fermi. *Thermodynamics*
+- Van Ness. *Understanding Thermodynamics*
+- Hill, *An Introduction to Statistical Thermodynamics*
+- Schwartz. *Principles of Electrodynamics*

+### Electricity and magnetism

 - Purcell and Morin. *Electricity and Magnetism*
+- Griffiths. *Introduction to Electrodynamics*

+### Optics

+- Fowles. *Introduction to Modern Optics*

+### Quantum

+- Shankar. *Principles of Quantum Mechanics, 2nd Edition*
+- Griffiths. *Introduction to Quantum Mechanics*
+- Dirac. *The Principles of Quantum Mechanics*
+- Bohm. *Quantum Theory*

+### Relativity

+#### Special Relativity

 - French. *Special Relativity*
 - Taylor and Wheeler. *Spacetime Physics*

+#### General Relativity

+- Liddle. *An Introduction to Modern Cosmology*
 - Cheng. *Relativity, Gravitation and Cosmology: A Basic Introduction*
+- Schutz. *A First Course in General Relativity*
 - Wald. *General Relativity*
-- Schutz. *A First Course in General Relativity*
 - Misner, Thorne, Wheeler. *Gravitation*

-- Landau and Lifshitz.
-- Dirac. *The Principles of Quantum Mechanics*
-- Feynman. *The Feynman Lectures on Physics*
-- Fermi. *Thermodynamics*
-- Van Ness. *Understanding Thermodynamics*
-- Hill, *An Introduction to Statistical Thermodynamics*
-- Bohm. *Quantum Theory*
-- Schwartz. *Principles of Electrodynamics*
-- Fowles. *Introduction to Modern Optics*
+### Physics for mathematicians

+There's an entire genre of physics books that are written for (and by) mathematicians.
+I list these in their own section.

 - Spivak. *Physics for Mathematicians, Mechanics I*
 - Garrity. *Electricity and Magnetism for Mathematicians*
-- Liddle. *An Introduction to Modern Cosmology*
 - Folland. *Quantum Field Theory: A Tourist Guide for Mathematicians*

 ### Math for physics

+There are math books written for physicists.

 - Schey. *Div, Grad, Curl, and All That: An Informal Text on Vector Calculus*
+- Shankar. *Basic Training in Mathematics: A Fitness Program for Science Students*
 - Dennery and Krzywicki. *Mathematics for Physicists*
 - Byron and Fuller. *Mathematics of Classical and Quantum Physics*
 - Nakahara. *Geometry, Topology and Physics*